-Species with a Federal status of threatened or endangered that may be present within the project area in the vicinity of the TSP include the Kemp's ridley sea turtle, loggerhead sea turtle, green sea turtle, Piping plover, and Rufa Red knot.
+Species with a Federal status of threatened or endangered that may be present within the project area in the vicinity of the NED Plan or LPP include the Kemp's ridley sea turtle, loggerhead sea turtle, green sea turtle, Piping plover, and Rufa Red knot.
 Other species listed are not likely to occur in the project area due to lack of suitable habitat or the area is beyond their known range limits.
-There is no designated critical habitat for any of the listed species within the TSP channel modification footprint.
+There is no designated critical habitat for any of the listed species within the NED Plan or LPP channel modification footprint.
 However, the ODMDS No. 1 is located within the loggerhead turtle Sargassum critical habitat area.
 The project area does not involve habitat required for other non-sea turtle oceanic species (e.g. fin, sei, or sperm whales, coral).
-For species using habitats potentially present in estuaries, the specific habitat required for regular use by most of those species is not present within the TSP footprint, including those for the Piping plover, Rufa Red knot, and West Indian manatee.
+For species using habitats potentially present in estuaries, the specific habitat required for regular use by most of those species is not present within the NED Plan or LPP footprint, including those for the Piping plover, Rufa Red knot, and West Indian manatee.
 The current known range of the Smalltooth sawfish is limited to the Florida peninsula.
 The effects of the project on Federally-listed species are considered in detail in the BA provided in Appendix K. Though it is not likely that the listed marine and shorebird species would be encountered within the project area, their presence in the area is possible.
 USACE contract specifications for this project would contain advisory language for construction contractors to be aware of the possible presence and contact numbers for the USFWS's Houston Coastal Ecological Services Field Office, or the Marine Mammal Stranding Network to call immediately in the event of encountering the species.
 This is discussed in more detail in Section 6.9.4, ESA, in the main report of the DIFR-EIS.
 Of the Texas State listed species that are not also listed on the Federal list of protected species, the reddish egret and white-faced ibis may also occur within areas in the vicinity of some existing PAs.
-The TSP and existing PAs do not include any nesting habitat for any of the species and all of the species are highly mobile and can easily avoid construction activities.
+Neither the NED Plan, LPP, or the existing or proposed PAs for either plan do not include any nesting habitat for any of the species and all of the species are highly mobile and can easily avoid construction activities.